- Oops!Something went wrong.Please try again later.

-CLINTON, N.J., July 16, 2019 (GLOBE NEWSWIRE) -- Unity Bancorp, Inc. (UNTY), parent company of Unity Bank, today announced that its Board of Directors has approved a new Share Repurchase Program.
-Under this new program, the Company may repurchase up to 525,000 shares, or approximately 5% of its common stock.
+CLINTON, N.J., Feb.
+04, 2021 (GLOBE NEWSWIRE) -- Unity Bancorp, Inc. (NASDAQ: UNTY), parent company of Unity Bank, announced that its Board of Directors has approved a new Share Repurchase Program.
+Under this new program, the Company may repurchase up to 750,000 shares, or approximately 7.5% of its outstanding common stock.
 The timing and amount of purchases will be dictated by a number of factors, including the trading price of the Company’s common stock.
-This new program replaces the Company’s prior share repurchase program, which will be terminated.

 Except in the case of repurchases under a Rule 10b5-1 trading plan, the volume, nature, price and timing of the repurchases are at the sole discretion of management, dependent on the stock price, market conditions, applicable securities laws including SEC Rule 10b-18, corporate and regulatory requirements, capital and liquidity needs or other factors.
 The Board of Directors may suspend, discontinue, terminate, modify, cancel or extend the Share Repurchase Program at any time and for any reason.

 This news release contains certain forward-looking statements, either expressed or implied, which are provided to assist the reader in understanding anticipated future financial performance.
 These statements may be identified by use of the words “believe”, “expect”, “intend”, “anticipate”, “estimate”, “project” or similar expressions.
 These statements involve certain risks, uncertainties, estimates and assumptions made by management, which are subject to factors beyond the company’s control and could impede its ability to achieve these goals.
-These factors include those items included in our Annual Report on Form 10-K under the heading “Item IA-Risk Factors” as well as general economic conditions, trends in interest rates, the ability of our borrowers to repay their loans, our ability to manage and reduce the level of our nonperforming assets, and results of regulatory exams, among other factors.
+These factors include those items included in our Annual Report on Form 10-K under the heading “Item IA-Risk Factors” as amended or supplemented by our subsequent filings with the SEC, as well as general economic conditions, trends in interest rates, the ability of our borrowers to repay their loans, our ability to manage and reduce the level of our nonperforming assets, results of regulatory exams, and the impact of COVID-19 on the Bank, its employees and customers, among other factors.

 News Media & Financial Analyst Contact: